warshanks/discord-bots/README.md

 - [Usage](#usage)

 ## Overview
-#### This repository hosts the source code for the KC Discord bot, alongside the Lilith variant and a Ferrari strategy generator bot.
+#### This repository hosts the source code for the KC Discord bot, alongside the Lilith variant and a Ferrari-themed F1 data bot.
 KC is developed using Python 3.10 and integrates several libraries and APIs to provide an engaging and feature-rich experience.

 ## Features